DamonMohammadbagher/ETWProcessMon2/ETWPM2Monitor2/ETWPM2Monitor2/bin/Debug/README.md

     c7f71102-6f9f39ddd-7257a68-66aaf935 => ETWPM2Monitor2.exe (v2.1)

-Note: for "ETWPM2Monitor2.exe" (v2.1) you should compile use "ETWProcessMon2.exe (v2.1)"
+Note: for "ETWPM2Monitor2.exe" (v2.1) you should use "ETWProcessMon2.exe (v2.1)"

 Usage Steps